North Coast Music Festival

 The North Coast Music Festival is held annually in Chicago on Labor Day weekend.
-Initially featuring a diverse mix of electronic, hip hop, folk, jam band, and rock acts, and a wide variety of performance and installation artists, North Coast evolved to host primarily features EDM acts.
+Initially featuring a diverse mix of electronic, hip hop, folk, jam band, and rock acts, and a wide variety of performance and installation artists, North Coast evolved to host primarily EDM acts.
 Up through 2018, the festival was held at Union Park.
 In 2019, it was held at Huntington Bank Pavilion in Northerly Island.
 In 2020, the festival did not take place due to the COVID-19 pandemic.
 The festival has been held at SeatGeek Stadium in Bridgeview, Illinois since 2021.

 Lineups by year

 2010

 North Coast's first festival occurred on September 3–5, 2010 at Union Park in Chicago.
 The first iteration of the festival received generally positive reviews from the Chicago press including UrChicago which said "this weekend has definitely been one of the highlights of the year.
 The talent that was raked in for this festival was among some of the best around.
 This is definitely a festival to keep an eye on in years to come, they brought all they had to the table in 2010 and I'm sure no one left disappointed."

 The lineup for the festival in 2010 included The Chemical Brothers, Nas & Damian Marley, Umphrey's McGee, The Disco Biscuits, Lupe Fiasco, Paul Van Dyk, Moby, Benny Benassi, Pretty Lights, De La Soul, Boys Noize, Jay Electronica, The New Deal, Flying Lotus, Benga, Laidback Luke, Mayer Hawthorne, Jakob Dylan, Future Rock, Green Velvet, Holy Ghost!, Dirty Dozen Brass Band, New Mastersounds, Claude VonStroke, Phantogram, Van Ghost, Loyal Divide, Orchard Lounge.